leviathanbadger/portfolio/data-exporter/houdini-daily-practice/bodies/0122-mardini-2023-flow.md

 Houdini's custom file picker seems to treat the entire range of images as a single image when you're picking the file.

-I don't knoe exactly why, but there were some issues I ran into while working in the COPnet to render out the timeline screen images.
+I don't know exactly why, but there were some issues I ran into while working in the COPnet to render out the timeline screen images.
 About half of the time, instead of rendering based on the geometry in the current trame, it would render based on the geometry in the first frame.
 It didn't end up being an issue when I exported the flipbook, but it was annoying that the composite image viewer was so inconsistent.

-Animation pending.

 <!-- My entry post is [here][entry-post]. -->